 Successful use of AEDs by lay responders depends on an organized and practiced response with likely rescuers who are trained and equipped to recognize cardiac emergencies, activate internal (e.g., building alert) and external (Emergency Medical Services) emergency systems, and provide CPR and rapid defibrillation.
-Widespread implementation of lay rescuer community AED programs can greatly improve the odds of SCA survival, saving at least ~2,000-4,000 lives or more in public locations in the U.S. each year.1
+Widespread implementation of lay rescuer community AED programs can greatly improve the odds of SCA survival.
+In fact, when bystanders use AEDs to treat SCA victims before EMS arrives, survival rates increase from 7% to 38%.

 The critical elements of successful lay rescuer AED programs are: